-P. Lightning Safety.
-The purpose of these guidelines is to provide a default policy to those responsible for making decisions concerning the suspension and restarting of contests based on the presence of lightning.

-- Assign staff to monitor local weather conditions before and during events. - Develop an evacuation plan, including identification of appropriate nearby shelters. - 3.
+- P. Lightning Safety.
+The purpose of these guidelines is to provide a default policy to those making decisions concerning the suspension and restarting of contests based on the presence of lightning. - Assign staff to monitor local weather conditions before and during events. - 2.
+Develop an evacuation plan, including identification of appropriate nearby shelters. - 3.
 Develop criteria for suspension and resumption of play: - a) When thunder is heard or a lightning bolt is seen within 8 miles, the thunderstorm is close enough to strike your location with lightning.
 Suspend play and take shelter immediately. - b) Thirty-minute rule.
-Once play has been suspended, wait at least 30 minutes after the last thunder is heard or flash of lightning is witnessed prior to resuming play. - c) For any subsequent thunder or lightning after the beginning of the 30-minute count, reset the clock and start another 30-minute count. - 4.
-If available, electronic detection devices should be used as additional tools to determine the severity of the weather.
+Once play has been suspended, wait at least 30 minutes after the last thunder is heard or flash of lightning is witnessed prior to resuming play.

+- c) For any subsequent thunder or lightning after the beginning of the 30-minute count, reset the clock and start another 30-minute count. - 4.
+If available, electronic detection devices should be used as additional tools to determine severity of weather.
 However, such devices should not be used as the sole source when considering terminating play. - 5.
-Hold periodic reviews for appropriate personnel. - Q. National Senior Tournament Rules.
-The Americanism Division may prescribe such rules for the playing of any national tournament as it considers necessary.
-Copies of these rules are available from the tournament director. - R. On-Deck Equipment.
+Hold periodic reviews for appropriate personnel. - Q. National Tournament Rules.
+There shall be no Junior American Legion Baseball national tournaments for 2025. - R. On-Deck Equipment.
 Equipment permitted in the on-deck area includes bats, weighted and unweighted, and devices designed to attach to and remain part of the bat, such as weights and wind-resistant foils.
 Sledge hammers, weighted pipes and other "homemade" heavy items are not permitted.
 Devices deemed unsafe by the umpires and/or tournament director cannot be used. - S. Pitching Rule.
 No player may pitch more than a total of 105 pitches per day.
 A pitcher will be allowed to finish a batter if he reaches or exceeds the maximum limit during an at-bat, but must exit the position after that hitter.
 No player may enter the game as a pitcher without having fulfilled the required rest days as mandated in the chart below.
 No player may make more than two appearances as a pitcher during any consecutive three-day period.
-PENALTY - The pitcher is removed from the pitcher's position and head coach shall be ejected from the game and serve an additional game suspension.
+PENALTY The pitcher is removed from the pitcher's position and head coach shall be ejected from the game and serve an additional game suspension.